-Looking for clay to make children’s cereal bowls, geologist discovered giant Yazoo County oilfield in 1939.
+Looking for clay to make children’s cereal bowls, a geologist in 1939 discovered a giant Yazoo County oilfield.

 The first major Mississippi oil well was drilled following a geological survey by a young geologist — who had sought a suitable Yazoo County clay to mold cereal bowls for children.
 “It all began quite independently of any search for oil,” noted an historian decades later.